SB-629

 Summary

-Senator Durazo's wildfire safety legislation revises California's approach to identifying and managing fire hazard severity zones, introducing new requirements for areas affected by significant wildfires.
-The bill requires the State Fire Marshal to consider additional factors when designating fire hazard zones, including areas within the perimeter of wildfires that burned over 1,000 acres, destroyed more than 10 structures, or resulted in fatalities.
-The designation criteria now also encompass areas at risk of urban conflagration where structures could act as fuel sources.
+Senator Durazo's wildfire safety legislation expands California's fire hazard classification system to account for areas affected by significant wildfires and urban conflagration risks.
+The bill requires the State Fire Marshal to designate "post-wildfire safety areas" within the perimeter of wildfires that burn over 1,000 acres, destroy more than 10 structures, or result in fatalities.

 Key Dates